What Does Flat Rate Mean?

 7. Limited Revenue Maximization: With a flat rate, service providers may miss out on the opportunity to charge more for premium or heavy usage.

-8. Waste: The all-you-can-use nature of flat rate pricing can lead to waste, as customers have no financial incentive to conserve or use the service efficiently.
+8. Waste: Flat rate pricing’s all-you-can-use nature can lead to waste, as customers have no financial incentive to conserve or use the service efficiently.

-9. Customer Retention: If customers feel they’re not using the service enough to justify the cost, they may be more likely to cancel, impacting customer retention.
+9. Customer Retention: If customers feel they’re not using the service enough to justify the cost, they may be more likely to cancel, which can impact customer retention.

 10. Cost Recovery: If costs increase to provide the service, a flat rate might not cover these additional expenses, and changing the rate might upset customers.